mobilabsolutions/stash-sdk-android/README.md

 ### Feedback

-The Stash Android SDK is in active development, we welcome your feedback!
+The Stash!
+Android SDK is in active development, we welcome your feedback!
 Please use [GitHub Issues](https://github.com/mobilabsolutions/payment-sdk-android-open/issues) to report any issue with the SDK, or to provide feedback.

 ### License

-The Stash Android SDK is open source and available under the TODO license.
+The Stash!
+Android SDK is open source and available under the TODO license.
 See the LICENSE file for more info.